Illegal Fish Introductions

 Help us Keep it Maine: Protect our Waters from Invasive Species

-Maine is lucky to have some of the country's most pristine, healthy waters, full of aquatic diversity and quality fishing.
-These waters provide endless outdoor recreation opportunities for anglers and others, but they are also threatened each year by invasive species.
+Maine is lucky to have some of the country's most pristine, healthy waters, full of aquatic diversity and Maine is lucky to have some of the coun-try’s most pristine, healthy waters, full of aquatic diversity and quality fishing.
+These waters provide endless outdoor recreation opportunities for anglers and others, but they are also threatened each year by invasive fish, plants, and other organisms.